The One and Only Ivan: Characters

-Inspiration
+Themes

-Although The One and Only Ivan is an entirely fictional story, it is inspired by the true story of Ivan, who lived in a similar situation for 27 years.
-Eventually Ivan was adopted by Atlanta Zoo in 1994.
+The One and Only Ivan engages with themes of animal captivity, identity, and the ethics of keeping animals in human-controlled spaces.
+Ivan's narration positions him as a conscious and self-aware being, whose identity is shaped by the tension between the self he has constructed in captivity, and the gorilla he might have been in the wild, or the conflict between a captive identity and a natural one.
+The novel is an animal biography, a genre in which animals narrate their own lives in the first person to build empathy and moral awareness in readers.
+By telling the story through Ivan's perspective, Applegate uses animal focalization, a narrative technique in which an animal character serves as the lens through which readers experience events, encouraging identification and emotional investment.
+Ivan is given human language and interiority, allowing readers to access his inner life, but the novel is careful to ground his perspective in the physical realities of his captivity.
+Critics and scholars have noted that the novel invites young readers to reconsider the ethics of entertainment that relies on animal confinement, and to see zoo animals as individuals with histories and desires rather than objects of display.

 Reception

-The book had a positive response with a 4.25 review average on Goodreads.
 According to Kirkus Reviews, "Fittingly, Ivan narrates his tale in short, image-rich sentences and acute, sometimes humorous observations that are all the more heartbreaking for their simple delivery...
 Utterly believable, this bittersweet story... will inspire a new generation of advocates."
 Jonathan Hunt wrote in The Horn Book Magazine, "The choice to tell this story in the first person and to personify the gorilla with an entire range of human thoughts, feelings, and emotions poses important questions to the reader, not only about what it means to be human but also about what it means to be a living creature, and what kind of kinship we all share."
 Carolyn Phelan wrote in Booklist that "The text, written in first person from Ivan's point of view, does a good job of vividly conveying his personality, emotions, and intelligence as well as creating a sense of otherness in his point of view."
 Writing for School Library Journal, Elizabeth Bird said, "There's nothing twee or precious about it.
 Just good crisp writing, complex characters, and a story that will make animal rights activists out of the most lethargic of readers.
 Applegate has penned a real doozy of a book that speaks to the best and worst in all of us."